-How A Dark, Disturbing Secret Led Me To Cut Myself Off From My Rich Family
+How A Dark, Disturbing Secret Led To Me Cutting Myself Off From My Rich Family

 Disclaimer: Names in the story have been changed, to protect those involved.